Dicyclopentadiene

 Dicyclopentadiene, abbreviated DCPD, is a chemical compound with formula C10H12.
 At room temperature, it is a white brittle wax, although lower purity samples can be straw coloured liquids.
 The pure material smells somewhat of soy wax or camphor, with less pure samples possessing a stronger acrid odor.
 Its energy density is 10,975 Wh/l.

 Dicyclopentadiene is a co-produced in large quantities in the steam cracking of naphtha and gas oils to ethylene.
 The major use is in resins, particularly, unsaturated polyester resins.
 It is also used in inks, adhesives, and paints.

 The top seven suppliers worldwide together had an annual capacity in 2001 of 179 kilotonnes (395 million pounds).

-DCPD was discovered in 1885 as a C10H12 hydrocarbon among the products of pyrolysis of phenol by Henry Roscoe, who didn't identify the structure (that was made during the following decade) but accurately assumed that it was a dimer of some C5H6 hydrocarbon.

 History and structure

+DCPD was discovered in 1885 as a C10H12 hydrocarbon among the products of pyrolysis of phenol by Henry Roscoe.
+Roscoe accurately assumed that it was a dimer of some C5H6 hydrocarbon; the monomer was identified in the next decade.

 For many years the structure of dicyclopentadiene was thought to feature a cyclobutane ring as the fusion between the two subunits.
 Through the efforts of Alder and coworker, the structure was deduced in 1931.

 The spontaneous dimerization of neat cyclopentadiene at room temperature to form dicyclopentadiene proceeds to around 50% conversion over 24 hours and yields the endo isomer in better than 99:1 ratio as the kinetically favored product (about 150:1 endo:exo at 80 °C).
 However, prolonged heating results in isomerization to the exo isomer.
 The pure exo isomer was first prepared by base-mediated elimination of hydroiodo-exo-dicyclopentadiene.
 Thermodynamically, the exo isomer is about 0.7 kcal/mol more stable than the endo isomer.
 The exo isomer also has a lower reported melting point of 19°C. Both isomers are chiral.